oicurp/Chemometrics/README.md

 # Chemometrics for Analytical Chemistry Using Python

 ---
 **Note: this might seem a lofty plan, as there're a lot to do.
-Currently only codes for I-MR chart is developped and stored under 4.6.Shewhart Charts.**
+Currently only codes for I-MR chart are developped and stored under 4.6.Shewhart Charts.**

 ## Introduction
 This repository contains Python codes for people who're interested in learning Chemometrics using Python as the tool